 #Frequently Asked Questions

-Corrupted cache, outdated app, or stuck background process.
-Force-stop the app and clear its cache.
-If that doesn’t fix it, uninstall and reinstall.
+Corrupted cache, outdated app, or a stuck background process.
+Force-stop Messenger and clear its cache.
+If that doesn’t fix it, uninstall and reinstall the app.

-Go to Settings > Notifications > Messenger and confirm Allow Notifications is toggled on.
-Also check Settings > Focus to see if a Focus profile is active and silencing Messenger.
-If notifications stopped working after an app update, deleting and reinstalling Messenger often resets the permission.
-This is the most common fix when notifications break specifically after an update, not a general connection issue.
+Go to Settings > Notifications > Messenger and confirm Allow Notifications is on.
+Also check Settings > Focus to see if any profile is active and silencing Messenger.
+If notifications stopped right after an app update, deleting and reinstalling Messenger often resets the permission.
+This is the most common fix when notifications break specifically after an update rather than from a general connection issue.

 No. Clearing the cache only removes temporary files like downloaded images and session tokens.
 Messages are stored on Meta’s servers and reload when you reopen the app.
-Clearing data logs you out but doesn’t delete messages.
+Clearing data signs you out but still doesn’t delete messages.

-Most Messenger outages resolve within 1-3 hours.
-Larger infrastructure failures have run 4-6 hours historically.
+Most Messenger outages wrap up within a few hours.
+Larger infrastructure failures have stretched longer historically.
 Monitor live updates on Meta’s status page.

 Yes.
 Major iOS upgrades sometimes break Messenger until Meta releases a patch.
-Check the App Store for a pending Messenger update and install it.
+Check the App Store for a pending Messenger update and install it before trying anything more aggressive.

-If Messenger crashes after a clean install, it’s likely an OS compatibility bug rather than a corrupted file.
-Check Meta’s status page for issues with your iOS or Android version.
-Play Store and App Store reviews fill up quickly when a specific version has a widespread crash bug.
+If Messenger crashes after a clean install, the problem is usually an OS-level compatibility bug rather than a corrupted file on your phone.
+Check Meta’s status page and the App Store reviews for a mention of your iOS or Android version.
+When a specific Messenger build has a widespread crash bug, store reviews fill up fast.

-Clear Cache removes temporary files and doesn’t affect your login or messages, while Clear Data goes deeper and wipes your saved session too (you’ll need to sign back in).
+Clear Cache removes temporary files and doesn’t affect your login or messages, while Clear Data goes deeper and wipes your saved session too.
 Both options live under Settings > Apps > Messenger > Storage.
-Use Clear Cache first, and only escalate to Clear Data if the problem remains after a restart.
+Use Clear Cache first, and only escalate to Clear Data if the problem sticks around after a restart.